lheagy/simpeg-aem-paper/README.md

 # Open source software for simulations and inversions of airborne electromagnetic data

-Paper about airborne EM inversions with SimPEG.
 Submitted to Exploration Geophysics for the special edition to the Proceedings of the 2018 Conference on Airborne Electromagnetics held in Denmark.

 ## Abstract